 The Office of the Public Advocate (OPA) is established under the Guardianship and Administration Act 1986 (Vic) (“GAA”) and has responsibility for promoting the rights and independence of people who have a disability (defined as intellectual impairment, mental disorder, brain injury, physical disability or dementia) of all ages.

-OPA also has powers to provide advice and assistance, to investigate and to advocate on behalf of people who have a disability (ss 15, 16 GAA).
-It advocates in “best interests”.
-It coordinates the Community Visitors Program (created under the MHA 2014, Disability Act and Health Services Act 1988 (Vic)), and the Independent Third Person Program (ITP) (created under Police Operating Procedures).
-For more information see Disability: asserting your rights, and Disability and criminal justice.
+OPA can provide advice and assistance, can investigate and advocate on behalf of people with a disability (ss 15, 16 GAA).
+OPA advocates in “best interests”.
+It coordinates the Community Visitors Program (created under the MHA 2014, Disability Act and Health Services Act 1988 (Vic)), and the independent third person (ITP) program (created under Police Operating Procedures).
+For more information, see Disability: asserting your rights and Disability and criminal justice.

 When people are unable, because of their disability, to make decisions for themselves, guardians and administrators may be appointed by the Guardianship List of the Victorian Civil and Administrative Tribunal (VCAT).
 A guardian makes “lifestyle” decisions, such as those relating to health, accommodation or access to services.
 An administrator makes financial and legal decisions.
 For more information, see Understanding guardianship.

 The statutory basis for the Community Visitors Program lies within the Disability Act.